composer/composer/doc/04-schema.md

 ### non-feature-branches

 A list of regex patterns of branch names that are non-numeric (e.g. "latest" or something), that will NOT be handled as feature branches.
 This is an array of strings.

-If you have non-numeric branch names, for example like "latest", "current", "latest-stable" or something, that do not look like a version number, then composer handles such branches as feature branches.
+If you have non-numeric branch names, for example like "latest", "current", "latest-stable" or something, that do not look like a version number, then Composer handles such branches as feature branches.
 This means it searches for parent branches, that look like a version or ends at special branches (like master) and the root package version number becomes the version of the parent branch or at least master or something.